MFT Programs in Colorado

 LMFT Candidate | Updated & Fact Checked: 3/1/2024

 The natural beauty of Colorado and the endless possibilities for outdoor enthusiasts are an incredible draw to those looking for adventure and nature.
 But the Rocky Mountains aren’t the only incentive.
-Luckily for students pursuing marriage and family therapy licensing, the state also has many MFT programs to choose from.
+Luckily for students pursuing marriage and family therapy licensing, the state also has many accredited MFT programs to choose from.
 So, whether you are hoping to study in Colorado, work here, or both, let’s look at the MFT program options in the state and how to become a licensed marriage and family therapist here.

 Accredited MFT Programs in Colorado

 One of the major accrediting agencies for clinical mental health counseling graduate programs is called the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 The agency makes sure the training program has a quality curriculum that fully prepares students to enter the world of counseling.
 If you are looking for CACREP-accredited MFT programs in Colorado, there is one in the state, as well as a handful of CACREP accredited masters in counseling programs.
+Another major accrediting organization is the COAMFTE, the Commission on Accreditation for Marriage and Family Therapy education.
+You can review their online directory if you want to see what programs are accredited by them.
+A third organization that provides accreditation to some MFT programs is the Western Association of Schools and Colleges (WASC) .
+Below are a the accredited MFT organizations in Colorado.

 University of Northern Colorado, College of Education and Behavioral Sciences: